sahilkumarpatel/campus-care/README.md

-# Welcome to your Lovable project
+# Welcome to our project

 ## Project info